-Reliance on foreign assistance: For, economic development, self-reliance was not resorted to.
-Nor an • approach was followed to develop capability to strengthen national production.base or the one hand and on the other, pave way for progress counting on indigenous resources.
-Contrary to this, the leading factor considered necessary. for development have been foreign aid.
+- Reliance on foreign assistance: For economic development, self-reliance was not resorted to.
+Nor an approach was followed to develop capability to strengthen national production base on the one hand and on the other, pave way for progress counting on indigenous resources.
+Contrary to this, the leading factor considered necessary for development have been foreign aid.
 Consequently, the country was burdened with over Rs.
-3000 bn domestic and foreign debt (more than the total annual GDP).
+3000 bn. domestic and foreign debt (more than the total annual GDP).
 The result is the type of economy depending for its life on others, whose domestic base is most fragile and which is practically mortgaged.

-In such circumstances naturally our political freedom is badly hurt and is at stake.

-Embracing faille foreign economic policies: The strategy being followed since last 15 to 16 years is the so-called stabilization policy dictated by the IMF and the World Bank.
-This policy emphasized reduction in budget deficit, stalling 'inflation and investment based on privatization and loans.
-What, how- ever, actually surfaced is that the external debt, increased enormous- ly, unemployment and poverty shot up, while GNP growth per capita went negligible (the rate being half during 1988-98 compared to preceding 10 years), large scale industrial production has been dissatisfactory, the capital productivity has continuously declined (indicative of ill health), budget deficit could not be curtailed as desired and the inflation has been 10.47 per cent against the average 9.61 per cent of 1979- 89.
+In such circumstances naturally our political freedom is badly hurt and is at stake. - Embracing failed foreign economic policies: The strategy being followed since last 15 to 16 years is the so-called stabilization policy dictated by the IMF and the World Bank.
+This policy emphasized reduction in budget deficit, stalling inflation and investment based on privatization and loans.
+What however actually surfaced is that the external debt increased enormously, unemployment and poverty shot up, while GNP growth per capita went negligible (the rate being half during 1988-98 compared to preceding 10 years), large scale industrial production has been dissatisfactory, the capital productivity has continuously declined (indicative of ill health), budget deficit could not be curtailed as desired and the inflation has been 10.47 per cent against the average 9.61 per cent of 1979-89.
 These are official figures.
 Independent economists believe that the actual rate is 50 per cent more than that.
-In other words, the whole strategy of IMF has just failed.
+In other words, the whole strategy of IMF has just failed. - Unjust distribution of wealth: The policies pursued during the past 26 years have added to poverty and increased the rich-poor gap.
+Availability of actual figures is a problem.
+Yet whatever is known indicates that poverty that had declined between 1975 and 1990, again increased after that.
+If the population below poverty line was 20 per cent in 1990, it went up to 30 per cent in 1995 and was 38 per cent in 1998.
+It means poverty almost doubled in just 8 years.
+Household income surveys not only point out increased poverty; they also indicate wealth concentration.
+Thus rich is getting richer and the poor poorer.